amreshh/openshift-okd/README.md

 # OpenShift OKD
 This project provisions a single node OpenShift OKD cluster on KVM/QEMU VM's.
+Infrastructure is provisioned using terraform and the cluster is created using the User-provisioned infrastructure (UPI) method.

 # Important
 When using okd, make sure to download the openshift tools for okd.
 The redhat provided tools will not work on fedora coreos.[^1].